Psycho (Muse song): Critical reception

 Praising Bellamy's vocal delivery, the review also detected "a malevolence ... not seen from him in forever."
 Referring to the song's lyrics in comparison to the band's previous albums, the review likened the track's content to the music: "the anger's more direct than ever.
 No space lizard allegories.
 No space-age philosophising or profound eco warnings ...
 In their place: an expletive-laden, no-bullshit desert-rock firecracker about the maddening nature of modern society."
 Speculating about the track's connection to Bellamy's personal life, the review suggested that "the snarl he wraps around lyrics like 'love, it will get you nowhere,' meanwhile, will no doubt have some fans wondering how his breakup with partner Kate Hudson might have impacted his psyche while making this record."

 Lyric video

 As confirmed by the band's video director Tom Kirk on his Twitter account, the visual concept of the lyric video for the song is influenced by Brice Frillici's SEKDEK project.

-In their review of the song, NME described the lyric video as "packed with drill sergeants screaming into the screen, urging you to become a militarized 'killing machine', as the band perform in darkness", "hammer[ing] home [the track's political] bluntness".
+In their review of the song, NME described the lyric video as "packed with drill sergeants screaming into the screen, urging you to become a militarised 'killing machine', as the band perform in darkness", "hammer[ing] home [the track's political] bluntness".